xmas92/katacoda-scenarios/test/step4.md

 ## Initialise Beaker

 First of we need to import the Gitlab library.
-This is done by adding the following line in the beginning of the file (with the other imports):
+This is done by adding the following line in the beginning of the file (together with the other imports):

 `const { Gitlab } = require("@gitbeaker/node");`{{copy}}